 - Muscle spasms

-We tend to lose electrolytes when we lose excessive amounts of liquid.
-This can be through sweat, urine, or vomit.
-For this reason, there are specific times when you may need to think about replenishing your body’s electrolytes, for instance after a tough workout, in humid temperatures, or after a severe illness, or even during recovery from alcohol dependence.
+Excessive fluid loss leads to loss of electrolytes.
+This can be through sweat, urine, vomit, or diarrhea.
+For this reason, there are specific times when you may need to think about replenishing your body’s electrolytes—after a tough workout, in humid temperatures, after a severe illness, or even during recovery from alcohol dependence.

-Gatorade’s high electrolyte content was designed to help athletes who had lost electrolytes during a game.
+Gatorade’s electrolyte content was designed to help athletes replace electrolytes lost during a game or training.
 The drink can also replenish electrolytes that have been lost for other reasons, such as vomiting or diarrhea after illness, or during a detoxification process in a hospital setting.

 Is Gatorade Good For You?

 If you’ve ever had a nasty stomach bug, you’ll probably know the feeling of weakness and shakiness that come after you’ve vomited or had diarrhea.
 During any gastrointestinal illness, the body loses excessive amounts of fluid.
-With this fluid, we also lose important electrolytes.
+With fluid loss comes the potential for electrolyte imbalance.
 That’s why your muscles can feel so fragile after an illness.
 Gatorade is one of the drinks that can help make you feel like yourself again.
 The carbohydrate content, along with electrolytes, can help to prevent dehydration more effectively than plain water.

 There is even some evidence that suggests that Gatorade can help minimize the symptoms of a cold.